NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - ForceMutexConcurrentWrites - Removed together with ConcurrentWrites.
 - NetworkWrites - Replaced by KeepFileOpen.

-There is a new [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package, which is the original NLog FileTarget with all its features and complexity.
-It is the goal that [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package should become legacy, but it might be helpful when upgrading to NLog v6.

 Alternative options for replacing `ConcurrentWrites = true`:
 - Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
 - Change to use `KeepFileOpen = false` where file is opened / closed when writing LogEvents.
 For better performance then consider to also use `<targets async="true">`.

+There is also a new [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package, which is the original NLog FileTarget with all its features and complexity.
+It supports ConcurrentWrites using global mutex, but the goal is that [NLog.Targets.ConcurrentFile](https://www.nuget.org/packages/NLog.Targets.ConcurrentFile)-nuget-package will become legacy, but it might be helpful when upgrading to NLog v6.

 ### NLog AtomicFileTarget without mutex